 The Centre and its Board of Directors develop a strategic plan every three to five years.
-The plan is developed with input from clients, staff, partners, stakeholders, and the community and identifies areas we will focus on in addition to our day-today work.
-Our Annual Report is a summary of our achievements and challenges each vear.
+The plan is developed with input from clients, staff, partners, stakeholders, and the community and identifies areas we will focus on in addition to our day-to-day work.

+Our Annual Report is a summary of our achievements and challenges each year.

-You can view the Centre's M-SAA agreement along with our Strategic Plan and our Annual Reports at: https://wechc.on.ca/
+You can view the Centre's M-SAA agreement along with our Strategic Plan and our Annual Reports on the Centre's website.